 Treating Termites In The Soil

-Despite what some companies may tell you, treating your home for termites can be a complex and difficult task and is not an easy do-it-yourself project.
+Despite what some companies may tell you, treating your home for termites can be a complex and difficult task and is not an easy do-it-yourself project but could save you a lot of money in the end.

 The general guidelines below may help you decide if it is a project that you want to tackle.
 Each situation is different; you may contact us for assistance.
 We have licensed professionals on staff with many, many years of hands on termite treating experience to assist you.
 If you are treating large structures or multiple homes, you may want to look at our B&G Termite Tools